Current Bulletin Reviewers

 Elizabeth Bush, Reviewer (EB)

 Betty received a BA degree from Roosevelt University, an MA degree from Governors State University, and an MLS degree from Rosary College (now Dominican University.)
 She was a librarian within Archdiocese of Chicago for 2 decades.
 After reviewing for Booklist she came to the Bulletin, where she has been a reviewer for over twenty years.
-She teaches as an adjunct lecturer in the Youth Services program at the iSchool of the University of Illinois at Urbana-Champaign.
+She taught as an adjunct lecturer in the Youth Services program at the iSchool of the University of Illinois at Urbana-Champaign.
 She has served on the Boston Globe-Horn Book, Robert F. Sibert, Gryphon, and Scott O’Dell Awards Committees.